Aravind Adiga

 Aravind Adiga (born 23 October 1974) is an Indian writer and journalist.
 His debut novel, The White Tiger, won the 2008 Man Booker Prize.

-Biography

 Early life and education

-Aravind Adiga was born in Madras (now Chennai) on 23 October 1974 to Dr. K. Madhava Adiga and Usha Adiga from Mangalore.
-His paternal grandfather was K. Suryanarayana Adiga, former chairman of Karnataka Bank, and maternal great-grandfather, U. Rama Rao, was a popular medical practitioner and Congress politician from Madras.
+Aravind Adiga was born in Madras (now Chennai), the capital of Tamil Nadu, on 23 October 1974.
+His parents Usha Adiga and Dr. K. Madhava Adiga hailed from Mangalore, Karnataka.
+His paternal grandfather was K. Suryanarayana Adiga, former chairman of Karnataka Bank, and maternal great-grandfather, U. Rama Rao, was a popular medical practitioner and politician from Madras.

 Adiga grew up in Mangalore and studied at Canara High School and later at St. Aloysius College, Mangaluru, where he completed his SSLC in 1990.

 After emigrating to Sydney with his family, Aravind studied at James Ruse Agricultural High School.
 He later studied English literature at Columbia College of Columbia University, in New York City, under Simon Schama, and graduated as salutatorian in 1997.
 He also studied at Magdalen College, Oxford, where one of his tutors was Hermione Lee.

 Career

-Aravind Adiga began his career as a financial journalist, interning at the Financial Times.
-With pieces published in the Financial Times and Money, he covered the stock market and investment.
-As a Times correspondent he interviewed US President Donald Trump.
-His review of previous Booker Prize winner Peter Carey's 1988 book, Oscar and Lucinda, appeared in The Second Circle, an online literary review.

-Adiga was subsequently hired by Time, where he remained a South Asia correspondent for three years before going freelance.
-He wrote The White Tiger during this period.
-He now lives in Mumbai, Maharashtra, India.